goodcover/pekko-kryo-serialization/README.md

 #### Configuring default field serializers
 In `preInit` a different default serializer can be configured as it will be picked up by serailizers added afterwards.
-By default the `com.esotericsoftware.kryo.serializers.FieldSerializer` will be used.
+By default the `com.esotericsoftware.kryo.kryo5.serializers.FieldSerializer` will be used.

 The available options are:
-* `com.esotericsoftware.kryo.serializers.FieldSerializer`<br/>
+* `com.esotericsoftware.kryo.kryo5.serializers.FieldSerializer`<br/>
     Serializes objects using direct field assignment.
 FieldSerializer is generic and can serialize most classes without any configuration.
 It is efficient and writes only the field data, without any extra information.
 It does not